ProjectTEST-AI/MPC-documentary/docs/MPC-custom-language.md

     **The system will not be able to detect infinite loops, so you must terminate the task to stop it.**

 - Call (3 03)\
-  Calls a preloaded subroutine with a subroutine ID (`value1`) that is just a regular number, so you can use the data type of regular number for this. example syntax:
+  Calls a preloaded subroutine with a subroutine ID (`value1`) that is just a regular number, so you can use the data type of regular number for this.
+Example syntax:

   ```3 03 1 1 00005 00000``` or ```303110000500000```